-10. COVID-19 infection rates are growing exponentially in the U.S. As of this date, the outbreak curve is in the early stages, meaning that communities are beginning to see their first cases, and that the number of cases overall is rising rapidly, with doubling times of cases and deaths in many communities between one and three days.
-The Governor of California predicted that over half of all residents will become infected with COVID-19 and the

-Case: 1:20-cv-02401 Document #: 1-4 Filed: 04/17/20 Page 4 of 110 PageID #:83

-Commissioner of Health for New Jersey predicted, "I'm definitely going to get it, we all will."1 The Centers for Disease Control and Prevention ("CDC") now reports COVID-19 cases in all 50 states, the District of Columbia, Guam, Puerto Rico, the Northern Mariana Islands, and the U.S. Virgin Islands.2 The Illinois Department of Health reports that as of April 12, 2020, the number of people who have tested positive for COVID-19 in Illinois is 20,852, and 720 of these people have died from the disease so far.3

-11. ICE will not be able to stop the entry of COVID-19 into ICE facilities: the reality is that the infection is inside multiple facilities already.
-When COVID-19 impacts a community, it will also impact the detention facilities.
-ICE reported its first confirmed case of a detainee who tested positive in New Jersey on March 24, 2020.4 As predicted, COVID-19 has spread rapidly in immigration detention centers.
-ICE reports that, as of April 10, there have been 61 detainees in 21 facilities across 12 states, 19 ICE employees in 7 facilities across 6 states, and 67 ICE employees not assigned to a facility who have all tested positive for COVID-19.5 These statistics do not include third-party contractors who work in ICE facilities who have tested positive for COVID-19, as ICE has stated that this information "isn't something we have to provide."6
+- 10. COVID-19 infection rates are growing exponentially in the United States and Illinois.
+The number of cases is rising rapidly.
+The Governor of California predicted that over half of all residents will become infected with COVID-191 and the Commissioner of Health for New Jersey predicted, "I'm definitely going to get it.
+We all are.
+I'm just waiting."
+The Centers for Disease Control and Prevention ("CDC") now reports COVID-19 cases in all 50 states, the District of Columbia, Guam, Puerto Rico, the Northern Mariana Islands, and the U.S. Virgin Islands.
+The Illinois Department of Health reports that as of May 7, 2020, the number of people who have tested positive for COVID-19 in Illinois is 68,232 and 2,974 of these people have died from the disease so far.
+4 - 11.
+When COVID-19 impacts a community, it will also impact ICE detention facilities.
+Staff are likely to bring COVID-19 into a facility, based solely on their movement in and out every day. - 12.
+ICE will not be able to stop the entry of COVID-19 into ICE facilities: the reality is that the infection is inside multiple facilities already.
+As predicted, COVID-19 has spread rapidly in immigration detention centers.
+ICE reported its first confirmed case of a detainee who tested positive in New Jersey on March 24, 2020.5 As of May 7, 2020, there have been 705 ICE detainees in 37 facilities across 17 states, 39 ICE employees in 13 facilities across 8 states, and 102 ICE employees not assigned to a facility, who have all tested positive for COVID-19.6 These statistics do not include third-party contractors who work in ICE facilities who have tested positive for COVID-19, as ICE has stated that this information "isn't something we have to provide." - 13.
+COVID-19 has already arrived at one Illinois jail where ICE detainees are housed.
+On April 9, 2020, three detainees and one correctional officer at the Pulaski County Jail in

-12. This is likely just the tip of the iceberg in terms of the number of ICE staff and detainees who are already infected but are unaware due to the lack of testing nationwide, and the fact that people who are infected can be asymptomatic for several days.
-In New York, one of the areas of early spread in the United States, multiple correctional officers and jail and prison inmates have become infected with COVID-19.
-The Legal Aid Society reports that the infection rate at Rikers was 7.22% as of April 10, compared to 1.16% in New York City and .88% in New York State.7 The medical leadership in the NYC jail system have announced that they will be unable to stop COVID from entering their facility and have called for release as the primary